microsoft/BotFramework-WeChat/doc/README.md

 ## Create a WeChat Account

 To configure a bot to communicate using WeChat, you need to create a WeChat official account on [WeChat Official Account Platform](https://mp.weixin.qq.com/?lang=en_US) and then connect the bot to the app.
+Currently we only support Service Account.

 ### Change Your Prefer Language